top of page

 Ask yourself:

-These questions can lead you to identify behaviors and beliefs that hold you back.
-For example, someone might feel rejected in their career and realize they often compare themselves to others.
+These questions can lead you to identify behaviours and beliefs that hold you back.
+For example, someone might feel rejected in their career and realise they often compare themselves to others.
 This insight helps build resilience in future situations instead of stepping back.

 Rejection, then, becomes not just a moment of disconnection, but an opportunity to understand the individuality of our shared being.
 It invites us to witness how our personal lenses distort or defend, how our sense of self becomes entangled with our need to be seen or accepted.